-- > family violence - conflict between siblings - > changing dynamics as the older person becomes frail - > a shift in the role of the older person within the family.
+- ➢ family violence - conflict between siblings - > changing dynamics as the older person becomes frail - > a shift in the role of the older person within the family.

-Dependency - Can involve either the older person or the alleged abuser, and can include co-dependency.
-These dependencies can be physical, psychological, or financial.
-For example, the older person may have:
+Dependency - Can involve either the older person or the alleged abuser, or be mutual.
+These dependencies can be physical, psychological, emotional or financial, for example, the older person may have

-- a diagnosis of dementia or cognitive impairment with greater reliance on others for making decisions about their care and financial affairs. - a reliance on the alleged abuser for transport or social contact; the alleged abuser may rely on the older person for accommodation or money. - a physical or emotional dependence on the alleged abuser and feels very distressed that their son/daughter is mistreating them.
+- a diagnosis of dementia or cognitive impairment with greater reliance on others for making decisions about their care and financial affairs. - rely on the alleged abuser for transport or social contact; the alleged abuser may rely on the older person for accommodation, money. - be dependent physically or emotionally on the alleged abuser and feel very distressed that their son/daughter is mistreating them.